Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 The iSpring 6-stage under-sink reverse osmosis drinking water filter system was around $200.

-There are some more advanced under-sink filtration systems that have double the amount of filtration stages but most of these systems cost thousands of dollars.
-For us right now it just wasn’t in the budget.
+Some more advanced under-sink filtration systems have double the amount of filtration stages, but most of these systems cost thousands of dollars.

-With that being said even $200 might seem expensive to some people.
+That said, even $200 might seem expensive to some people.

 But next year our total cost will only be $60!